-Schools and campuses play an important role in connecting youth with nature and empowering them to make a difference for wildlife through educational, hands-on projects that restore habitat, fight plastic pollution, monitor species at risk, protect biodiversity and create sustainable solutions to environmental challenges at school and in their wider community.
+Schools and campuses play an important role in connecting students with nature and empowering them to make a difference for bees, butterflies, bats, fish and other wildlife in their communities through educational, hands-on projects.

 More than $90,000 awarded to schools at the elementary, secondary and to students at the post-secondary level.